 The science behind the Northern Lights is quite complicated.
 Or at least more complicated than people’s reaction when they see them for the first time.

-You can see pictures of the Northern Lights all over the internet, but there is no way describe their movement and the feeling that hits you when they appear in the sky.
-And let’s be honest, they do not appear every night.
-Or even every week.
-But when you stay Lapland for the winter, there is no way you can miss the Northern Lights.
+You can see pictures of the Northern Lights all over the internet, but there is no way to describe their movement and the feeling that hits you when they appear in the sky.
+In all honesty, you won’t see them every night.
+And you might even go a week without seeing their tell-tale green glow.
+But when you work in Lapland for the whole winter, there is no way you can miss the Northern Lights.

 The Northern Lights are just a small part of our nature.
 Lapland’s winter is magical, and our capital Rovaniemi has approximately 160-175 days of snow per year.
 So you will definitely have time to enjoy it.
 And the more north you go, the longer winter lasts.
 In some parts of Lapland, there is snow over 225 days a year.
-Calming forests, frozen lakes next to hot saunas, fells and, as mentioned before, the Northern Lights are all part of the package.
+Silent, whispering forests, frosty lakes next to sizzling saunas, fells and, as mentioned before, the Northern Lights are all part of the Arctic nature package.

-Visiting Lapland is spectacular, but there is no way you could experience the same things in a week that you could over three months.
+Visiting Lapland is spectacular, but there is no way you could experience the same things in a few days or a week that you could over three months.

-Lapland is also lots of things beyond what people see on our holidays.
+Lapland also has a lot to offer beyond what people see on holiday.
 It is wild, real, rough, creative, isolated, urban (in some places) and definitely above ordinary.
-Snowshoeing in a group is one thing, but doing it by yourself under the pale moonlight in a completely silent forest… most likely you wouldn’t have a chance to the latter on your holiday here.
+Snowshoeing in a group is one thing but doing it by yourself under the pale moonlight in a completely silent forest … that’s not the typical tourist experience.
 Seeing Santa Claus is one thing but going to a local hip hop show with locals is another.